Skip to main content

 ASIM

 The Advanced Security Information Model is a layer between the data and the user to configure what and how to ingest data from a source and to route it to a destination.
+ASIM provides standardization for security-focused log data.

 Available ASIM tables: